-4. The CEC shall announce on its official website the registration of a candidate for President of Georgia not later than the sixth day after the registration of a candidate for President of Georgia, specifying the first name, last name, date of birth, position (occupation), place of residence, and place of employment of the candidate.
+7. The Parliament of Georgia and the CEC shall, not later than the 6th day after a candidate for President of Georgia is registered, publish on their official websites a notice about the registration of the candidate for President of Georgia indicating his/her first name, surname, date of birth, position (occupation), and place of employment.

-5. A candidate for President of Georgia may, at any time, not later than 12 days before polling day, withdraw his/her candidacy.
-For this purpose, he/she shall file a written application to the CEC.
+8. A candidate for President of Georgia may, at any time, except as provided for in paragraph 9 of this article, not later than the 3 rd day before polling day, withdraw his/her candidacy.
+To this effect, he/she shall file a written application to the CEC.